Saturday Night (musical): Productions

 When asked his reaction to seeing Saturday Night performed in New York after 40 years, Sondheim replied, "I don't have any emotional reaction to Saturday Night at all — except fondness.
 It's not bad stuff for a 23-year-old.
 There are some things that embarrass me so much in the lyrics — the missed accents, the obvious jokes.
 But I decided, Leave it.
 It's my baby pictures.
 You don't touch up a baby picture — you're a baby!"

 Magnormos produced the Australasian premiere of Saturday Night in Melbourne in 2003, directed by the company's founder Aaron Joyner.
 It was first presented at Chapel Off Chapel, and then at the newly opened Federation Square, the first work of musical theatre performed in The Edge theatre.
 It had successful reviews and was a sell-out.
-In 2010 Saturday Night was the first musical in Magnormos' A Sondheim Triptych to celebrate the composers 80th birthday, and it became the first musical theatre piece to perform in the Elisabeth Murdoch Hall, Melbourne Recital Centre.
+In 2010 Saturday Night was the first musical in Magnormos' A Sondheim Triptych to celebrate the composer's 80th birthday, and it became the first musical theatre piece to perform in the Elisabeth Murdoch Hall, Melbourne Recital Centre.